-If an experiment compares an experimental treatment with a control treatment, then the independent variable (type of treatment) has two levels: experimental and control.
-If an experiment were comparing five types of diets, then the independent variable (type of diet) would have 5 levels.
+If an experiment compares an experimental treatment group with a control group, then the independent variable (type of treatment) has two levels: experimental and control.
+Further, if an experiment were comparing five types of diets, then the independent variable (type of diet) would have 5 levels.
 In general, the number of levels of an independent variable is the number of experimental conditions.
+Another term for levels for the independent variable is groups, treatments, or conditions.